ton-community/ton-docs/docs/v3/documentation/smart-contracts/contracts-specs/examples.md

-# Examples of Smart Contracts
+# Examples of smart contracts

 On this page, you can find TON smart contract references implemented for various program software.